oyelabsproducts/Airbnb-Clone/README.md

 Thinking about stepping into this space yourself?
 Building an [Airbnb clone](https://oyelabs.com/airbnb-clone/) can help you launch faster, giving travelers and hosts a smooth, modern platform to connect.
 Here’s a guide to help you understand what your app should do and how to set it up.

-### 1. What Your Airbnb Clone Does
+### 1. Understanding the Airbnb Clone App

-Your Airbnb clone lets property owners list their spaces: homes, apartments, or rooms while travelers can search, book, and manage stays easily.
-The admin panel gives you full control over listings, bookings, users, and payments, keeping your business organized and efficient.
+Start by getting familiar with your app.
+Hosts can list properties, manage bookings, set prices, and track availability.
+Guests can search for stays, filter by location or amenities, make bookings, and leave reviews.
+The admin panel allows you to monitor listings, users, and payments with ease.

 ### 2. Building the Right Features